steghio/BBManager/README.md

 * **h** or **H**: show the usage help

 ### Player information
 In this menu you can edit a player by first entering its name, including spaces if any.
-At the moment it is **case sensitive**!
-Also, duplicate entries would result in an error, so try to NOT use the same names for your players!
+At the moment **duplicate entries** would result in an error, so try to NOT use the same names for your players!

 Then you can insert the following values:
 * **MA**: movement allowance, insert a positive or negative value to modify the current value of the same amount.
 Minimum value after the operation is 1